surfstudio/surf-flutter-app-template/docs/sign_app_rules_android.md

 - Create a keystore.
 - Set up the required Gradle tasks.
-- Upload the keystore to Jenkins.
+- Upload the keystore to your continuous integration/continuous delivery and deployment (CI/CD) automation software tool.
-- Configure Continuous Integration (CI) in the project.
+- Configure CI/CD in the project.

 ## Creating a Keystore